CYME Power Engineering Software and Solutions

 Arc Flash Hazards To analyze and promote the electrical safety for employees working on or near electrical equipment.
 It computes the necessary parameters required to assess the risk level and adopt the adequate safety procedures.

-Single Contingency To study the impact of single forced or planned outages on the electrical distribution system and find the optimal switching plan to restore electrical power to priority customers and to recover the maximum possible load in the affected areas.
+Contingency Assessment and Restoration To study the impact of forced or planned outages on the electrical distribution system and find the optimal switching plan to restore electrical power to priority customers and to recover the maximum possible load in the affected areas.

-Secondary Grid Networks Allows the Power Flow and Short Circuit analyses of heavily meshed secondary grid network distribution systems for any voltage level.
+Secondary Grid Network Analysis Allows the Power Flow and Short Circuit analyses of heavily meshed secondary grid network distribution systems for any voltage level.

 Geographic Overlay To display raster or vector map images (geographical land-base such as DWG, DXF, SHP, etc) as layers directly underneath the electrical model.